Pakistan military exercises: Flat Out

 Exercise Flat Out is an aerial military exercise conducted by the Pakistan Air Force with an objectives of providing training of its personnel for surge operations in war.
 Because of the induction of new aircraft and in the light of past experience, the rules governing this exercise were modified in 1996 to conform with the wartime role of the various squadrons.

+Inter Squadron Armament Competition

 Saffron Bandit

 Exercise Saffron Bandit is a major "command level" combat training exercise, usually held either bi-annually or tri-annually, by the Pakistan Air Force.
 The initial targets, mainstream goals and purpose of the exercise are focused specifically on the threat from India, particularly that emanating from the Indian Air Force.

 Shaheen (Eagle)-IX

 Shaheen (Eagle)-IX is a joint air force exercise involving Pakistan and China.
 The first Eagle joint exercise was in March 2011.

 Wide Awake

 Exercise Wide Awake is an aerial exercise tests the ability of bases and fighter squadrons to react to operational requirements at short notice in peacetime.
 Since 1997, it has been regularly conducted by the PAF.